- What are the sources of RTA’s revenue and funding and how does that impact the budget?

 Most of the funds used for the HealthLine were from special federal transportation grants that could only be used to build this project.
 If RTA turned down the grants, the funds would have been re-allocated to a competing project in another state.

-RTA sold capital bonds to pay for a required local share on the project in the amount of approximately $20 million, which is about the same amount as was spent for the vehicles alone and represent only about 10% of the total project investment.
+RTA issued capital bonds to pay for a required local share on the project in the amount of approximately $20 million.
+This is approximately the same amount as was spent for the vehicles alone and represent only about 10 percent of the total project investment.

-Because RTA is able to operate the HealthLine more efficiently than it could the service it replaced (the #6 bus line), RTA was able to secure some level of CMAQ operating grants, and was able to sell the naming rights under a 25-year agreement.
-The HealthLine is a real financial winner for RTA and is actually helping to balance our budget.
+Due to the operational effectiveness of the HealthLine, RTA was able to secure additional CMAQ operating grants.
+Also, a 25-year agreement for naming rights was sold.
+The HealthLine is a real financial winner for RTA and is a valued financial resource.
 This project brought jobs and economic development investment to the region that will benefit RTA, its customers and the taxpayers for years to come.

-Through a special grant program, The HealthLine was deemed eligible for offsetting federal operating funding for a three-year period.
-RTA was granted $3 million in 2009, and $6 million for 2011 and 2012 for this purpose.
-These funds directly benefitted RTA’s financial picture in a very positive way.
+Through a special grant program, the HealthLine was deemed eligible for offsetting federal operating funding for a three-year period.
+RTA was granted $3 million in 2009, and $6 million for 2011 and 2012 for this purpose.y.

 When is RTA going to extend the rail service in Northeast Ohio?

-There may be (or may not be) money available in the future from the federal government to pay up to 50% of the cost of expansions for qualifying systems once the gas tax issue is resolved or another funding source is identified.
+There may be (or may not be) money available in the future from the federal government to pay up to 50 percent of the cost of expansions for qualifying systems, once the gas tax issue is resolved or another funding source is identified.
 Studies have shown, however, that Greater Cleveland may not easily qualify because of its relative lack of traffic congestion in Northeast Ohio, and our region’s lack of projected population growth that would make current traffic congestion become worse.

-Even if the federal government would pay for 50% of the cost, the next question is where would the remaining 50% come from?
+Even if the federal government would pay for 50 percent of the cost, the next question is: where would the remaining 50 percent come from?

 What is RTA’s biggest challenge going forward?

-Finding resources for this estimated $300 million plus purchase is certainly a big challenge.
+Finding the necessary resources for this is certainly a substantial challenge.